-- 160. (1) There shall be established State Reconstruction and Development Fund to solicit, raise and collect funds from domestic and external donors and disburse such funds for the rehabilitation and reconstruction of the infrastructure, the resettlement and reintegration of internally displaced persons and returnees to address any geographical imbalances in development and infrastructure. - (2) The Government of the State shall be office of expenditure from the fund and shall be entitled to raise additional funds by way of donation from internal and external sources for the purposes of the reconstruction and development of the State. - (3) The Fund shall be transparently administered and professionally managed by a body established by the Government of the State, which shall also appoint an oversight committee having on it representatives of the Government of Southern Sudan Ministry of Finance and of the Southern Sudan Audit Office of the State Assembly shall supervise the performance of the Fund. - (4) A monitoring and evaluation system shall be established to ensure accountability, transparency, efficiency, effectiveness, equity and fairness in the utilisation of resources.
+160. (1) There shall be established State Reconstruction and

+Development Fund to solicit, raise and collect funds from domestic and external donors and disburse such funds for the rehabilitation and reconstruction of the infrastructure, the resettlement and reintegration of internally displaced persons and returnees to address any geographical imbalances in development and infrastructure.

+- (2) The Government of the State shall be responsible for expenditure from the fund and shall be entitled to raise additional funds by way of donation from internal and external sources for the purposes of the reconstruction and development of the State. - (3) The Fund shall be transparently administered and professionally managed by a body established by the Government of the State, which shall also appoint an oversight committee having on it representatives of the State Ministry responsible for Finance and of the Southern Sudan Audit Chamber; the State Assembly shall supervise the performance of the Fund. - (4) A monitoring and evaluation system shall be established to ensure accountability, transparency, efficiency, effectiveness, equity and fairness in the utilisation of resources.